Early Years Foundation Stage Parent Information

 Arriving and departing Nursery

-We welcome children into nursery from 8am (by arrangement).
-We ask that parents adhere to opening and closing times, as we are not registered/insured to care for children outside of these times.
+We welcome children into nursery from 8am (by arrangement into breakfast club).
+We ask that parents adhere to opening and closing times.
 The nursery reserves the right to charge for late collections – please see our charging policy.
 It is important to adhere to the timings of sessions to help maintain established routines for the children to feel safe and part of their nursery community.

 Only named, authorised collectors on a child’s registration form will be permitted to collect that child.
 Permission to Collect Forms are available for advance notice that someone else will collect a child.
 In unexpected circumstances, parents can notify us by telephone, giving the password and description of unfamiliar collectors or emailing a photograph.
 If this has not been prearranged, then the child will not be permitted to leave our care until we have had confirmation by a parent/carer.